daattali/beautiful-jekyll/hotel.md

 ## From the Milwaukee Intermodal Station

 The Milwaukee Intermodal Station is the main train and bus station in Milwaukee.
 It's located at 433 W St Paul Ave, Milwaukee, WI 53203.
-The station is served by Amtrak Empire Builder and Hiawatha trains along with buses from Greyhound, Megabus, and other lines.
+The station is served by Amtrak trains along with buses from Greyhound and other providers.
+It is the closest regional transit station to the hotel.

+Station information, including a listing of all bus services and Amtrak lines, can be found on the [station's website](https://wisconsindot.gov/pages/travel/rail/mis.aspx).

 - **Walk**: The hotel is about a third of a mile from the station.
 It's a 7-10 minute walk depending on your pace and traffic.
 - **Bublr Bikes**: There is a [Bublr Bikes](https://bublrbikes.org) dock at the station that houses up to 8 bikes.
 You can rent a bike and ride it to the hotel.
 The closest dock to the hotel is at 5th and Wisconsin, about a block from the hotel, outside the Baird Center.